 Did You Know: Aside from the voice assistants Alexa and Google Assistant, you can integrate Nest thermostats and Philip Hue lightbulbs in with your Vivint security system, creating automated triggers between your home security, temperature, and lighting.

 We’re not gonna lie: Vivint hasn’t exactly showered us with deals in the past, but there were a few promotions that we took advantage of.

-Back in 2011, Vivint gave us savings of up to $500 total, which covered free installation and activation of any new home automation or security system, announced on their Facebook page.
+Back in 2011, Vivint gave its customers savings of up to $500 total, which covered free installation and activation of any new home automation or security system.
+The company announced the deal on its Facebook page.
 Unfortunately, we haven’t seen a Black Friday sale from Vivint since!

-Cyber Monday is Black Friday’s lesser-known cousin, and Vivint has known to be a bit more generous on Cyber Monday than on Black Friday, offering the same deal as on Black Friday 2011, plus, two years ago, a free doorbell camera and installation.
+Cyber Monday is a much bigger day for online deals than Black Friday, and Vivint has been known to be a bit more generous on Cyber Monday.
+In addition to the $500 discount it offered its customers in 2011, in 2019, Vivint offered free professional installation and a free video doorbell.
+It’s not that most generous, but it’s better than nothing.
 The best part?
 It lasted for an entire week, saving us $328 total!
 We pray for such savings this year to the discount gods.

 FYI: Vivint offers highly-rated apps for iOS and Android devices; their ratings in the Apple and Google Play stores are 4.6 and 4.5, respectively.

 Are you sick of scouring coupon site after coupon site for codes that don’t work?
 We certainly are, so we’ll be direct with you: most Vivint sales don’t require coupon codes.
 Rather, they’re applied automatically at checkout, so you don’t have to worry about typing in VIVINT2020 or anything like that.
 Check their websites for any special promotions!